 Restricted Movement, by Traci O’Dea

 Traci O’Dea’s Restricted Movement collection of poems documents life in isolation during Covid-19.
-This explosive collection of poems documents life as a daughter trying to support her artist father who is overseas struggling with dementia and drug addiction during a pandemic.
+This explosive collection of poems documents life as a daughter trying to support her artist father who is overseas struggling with dementia and drug addiction.
 Interspersed with the frantic cycle of overdoses, escapes from care, disappearances and urgent international phone calls are moments of reflection on her father’s artwork and her seaside surroundings.
 (June 2021)

 Patient Dignity, by Dr. Bashabi Fraser CBE and Vibha Pankaj